ebruunsal/TestRepo/README.md

 ## The Requirements
 - A dynamic web page with a button to redirect to the new user add web page.
 - A dynamic web page where new users can enter their information.
-- A database where users' data is kept.
+- A database to keep users' data.

 ## UI Components and The Behavior of The Page When Using UI Components
 - <kbd> + New User </kbd> button to redirect new users to the web page where they are added.